zer0cache/matic-docs/docs/edge/get-started/cli-commands.md

   </TabItem>
 </Tabs>

 Sets the client to dev mode.
 Default: `false`.
+In dev mode, peer discovery is disabled by default.

 ---